MicroEJ/docs/PlatformDeveloperGuide/mock.rst

 JavaFX
 =======

-`JavaFX <https://openjfx.io/>`_ is a platform for creating Java applications with a modern user interface that is highly portable.
+`JavaFX <https://openjfx.io/>`_ is an open-source library for creating modern Java user interfaces that is highly portable.
 It can be used to quickly create graphical Mocks for your Platform.

 - If your SDK is running on JDK 8, the Oracle JDK contains JavaFX, so this version allows you to use it right now in your project.